openenergymonitor/learn/view/sustainable-energy/energy/costs.md

 £4000-7000/kW: [renewableenergyonfarms.co.uk AD Fact sheet](http://www.renewableenergyonfarms.co.uk/sites/rdi/files/140224_ad_fact_sheet_and_faqs_v5.pdf)

-**Example gas engine** The [GE Jenbacher type 2](https://powergen.gepower.com/products/reciprocating-engines/jenbacher-type-2.html) is one example gas engine used in conjunction with biogas plants.
+**Example gas engine** The [GE Jenbacher type 2](https://powergen.gepower.com/products/reciprocating-engines/jenbacher-type-2.html) is a typical gas engine used in AD plants.
 It achieves an electrical efficiency when powered with biogas of 38.70%.
 The Jenbacher type 2 supports heat recovery for Combined Heat and Power with a thermal efficiency of 48.50%.
 Bringing the total efficiency to 87.30%.
 The cost of reciprocating engines are in the order of £400-600/kW [[1]](http://www.mrwmd.org/archives/2007%20Board%20Meeting/December/MRWMDDec07_8_Purchase_Of_Jenbacher_Memo.pdf) [[2]](http://www.districtenergy.org/assets/pdfs/2015-Annual-Boston/Proceedings/Tuesday/3B.1Koenig.pdf)

 ### Hydro